 - Duke shareholders will provide $500,000 to fund small-scale solar installations for community, educational, religious, and non-profit organizations and/or low income residential customers in Duke Energy Indiana’s service territory, which will create jobs, diversify our energy portfolio, and save customers and taxpayers money;

 - Duke shareholders will contribute $500,000 to the Helping Hand Fund benefiting Duke Energy Indiana's low-income customers struggling to pay their monthly bills, putting money back into the pockets of the working poor and increasing the energy and health security of our most vulnerable citizens and households;

 - Duke agreed to report customer related billing data regarding all residential customers and low-income residential customers on an annual basis starting in 2016.
-Information CAC believes is critical to not only understanding the effect of current Indiana energy policy on customer bills, but also to creating informed policy in the future to ensure the affordability of monthly electric bills for all Hoosiers.
+CAC believes this information is critical to not only understanding the effect of current Indiana energy policy on customer bills, but also to creating informed policy in the future to ensure the affordability of monthly electric bills for all Hoosiers.

 With this settlement, short-term protections for Duke ratepayers will be in place and in the long-term, CAC retains our right to challenge the costs and performance of the plant.

-We continue to maintain our belief that Duke Energy's Edwardsport IGCC plant will never run as promised and operating and maintenance costs will continue to skyrocket.
+CAC maintains the belief that Duke Energy's Edwardsport IGCC plant will never run as promised and operating and maintenance costs will continue to skyrocket.

 Therefore, CAC continues to track the costs of the plant and its actual performance – neither of which has been anywhere close to what was promised legislators, regulators, and the public.